How to Feed and Attract Birds All Year Long

 With the arrival of spring comes the return of exciting migrating species.
 As these spring migrants start to arrive, you should enforce the spring-cleaning rule.
 Be honest—you didn’t keep your feeders exceptionally clean over the long winter, did you?
 Cleaning your feeding stations regularly will help cut down on disease transmission and deter unwelcome visitors like raccoons.

 As temperatures heat up in most of the country, it’s also the best time to hang nectar feeders for orioles and hummingbirds.
 These backyard favorites reach the Gulf Coast by late February or early March and have made it northward by Mother’s Day.
-You’ll have the best success attracting orioles if you offer grape jelly or oranges in addition to nectar.
+You’ll have the best success attracting orioles if you offer grape jelly or oranges in addition to sugar water.
 Orioles aren’t the only ones that have a sweet tooth…er, beak.
 Gray catbirds, northern mockingbirds and American robins will also make special appearances at feeders in the spring.
-(Read more: Feeding Birds with Oranges)

 What to Feed Birds in Summer

 Nesting birds and fledglings steal the spotlight in summer.
 The antics of young birds crash landing in the backyard will make anyone smile.
 It’s easy to lure nesting birds to your yard by providing nesting material.
 Plenty of species use natural materials to line their nests.
-(Read more: 8 Different Kinds of Bird Nests and How to Spot Them)
+Learn about the different kinds of bird nests and how to spot them.

 Another summer attraction is water.
 A birdbath is a nice touch, but moving water is even more irresistible to birds.
 Try adding a spinner, bubbler or fountain to your birdbath to see if it attracts any new guests.
 Water misters are also an option—learn how to make your own.
 Hummingbirds have been known to dart in and out of the fine spray, preferring that to traditional birdbaths.
 And keep those hummingbird feeders full!
 Here’s the sugar water recipe.